-- 102. Represented employees will receive the following base wage increases: - 103.
-Effective October 11, 2014: 3% - 104.
-Effective October 10, 2015: 3.25% - 105.
-Effective July 1, 2016, represented employees will receive a base wage increase between 2.25% and 3.25%, depending on inflation, and calculated as $(2.00\% \le \text{CPI-U} \le 3.00\%) + 0.25\%$, which is equivalent to the CPI-U, but no less than 2% and no greater than 3%, plus 0.25%. - In calculating CPI-U, the Controller's Office shall use the Consumer Price Index All Urban Consumers (CPI-U), as reported by the Bureau of Labor Statistics for the San Francisco Metropolitan Statistical Area.
-The growth rate shall be calculated using the percentage change in price index from February 2015 to February 2016. - 107.
-Effective October 11, 2014, represented employees shall receive a one-time wage adjustment of an additional one-and-a-half percent (1.5%) to their base wages. - During collective bargaining negotiations in 2012, the Union proposed changes to the preceding market wage adjustment formula for the supervisorial classifications it represents.
-At the conclusion of arbitration proceedings pursuant to Charter Section A8.590-5, it was agreed that wage increases during the 2012-14 term would be as specified in subsection (A) below, and that the parties will meet and confer as set forth in subsections (B)-(C) below. - 109.
-(A) There shall be a one percent (1%) base wage increase for all represented classifications effective on each of the following dates: July 1, 2013, January 4, 2014 and March 29, 2014. - 110.
+- 109. Represented employees will receive the following base wage increases: - 110.
+Effective July 1, 2022, represented employees shall receive a base wage increase of 5.25%. - Effective July 1, 2023, represented employees shall receive a base wage increase of 2.50%, except that if the March 2023 Joint Report, prepared by the Controller, the Mayor's Budget Director, and the Board of Supervisors' Budget Analyst, projects a budget deficit for fiscal year 2023-2024 that exceeds \$300 million, then the base wage adjustment due on July 1, 2023, will be delayed by approximately six (6) months, to be effective January 6, 2024. - Effective the first pay period of January 2024, represented employees shall receive a base wage increase of 2.25%, except that if the March 2023 Joint Report, prepared by the Controller, the Mayor's Budget Director, and the Board of Supervisors' Budget Analyst, projects a budget deficit for fiscal year 2023-2024 that exceeds \$300 million, then the base wage adjustment due on January 6, 2024, will be delayed by approximately six (6) months, to be effective close of business June 30, 2024. - Effective July 1, 2022, represented Sergeants (8308, 8508) shall receive a one and twenty-five percent (1.25%) increase to their base wage. - Effective July 1, 2022, represented Lieutenants (8310, 8510) and Captains (8312, 8512) shall receive one and seventy-five percent (1.75%) increase to their base wage. - 115.
+All base wage calculations shall be rounded to the nearest whole dollar, biweekly salary. - During collective bargaining negotiations in 2012, the Union proposed changes to the preceding market wage adjustment formula for the supervisorial classifications it represents.
+At the conclusion of arbitration proceedings pursuant to Charter Section A8.590-5, it was agreed that wage increases during the 2012-14 term would be as specified in subsection (A) below, and that the parties will meet and confer as set forth in subsections (B)-(C) below. - 117.
+(A) There shall be a one percent (1%) base wage increase for all represented classifications effective on each of the following dates: July 1, 2013, January 4, 2014 and March 29, 2014. - 118.
 (B) Prior to the commencement of negotiations for the next contract term beginning July 1, 2014, the parties shall complete a survey of total compensation (maximum monthly salary, maximum educational incentive premiums, employer payment of mandatory employee retirement contributions and retirement supplements, and longevity/retention premiums) for the rank of Captain (8312).
 The survey shall be conducted of the counties of Alameda, Contra Costa, Marin, Napa, San Mateo, Santa Clara, Santa Cruz, Solano and Sonoma, and shall be updated to reflect rates known and officially authorized for payment as of May 15, 2014.
 The difference between the average total amount of all survey data points and comparable total amount for San Francisco Sheriff's Captains for the identical data points shall be calculated as a percentage, which shall serve as a basis for collective bargaining negotiations for the successor term beginning on July 1, 2014.